 Title I, Part A - provides supplemental resources to local educational agencies (LEAs) to help schools with high concentrations of students from low-income families provide high-quality education that will enable all children to meet the challenging state academic standards.
+Campuses served with Title I funds within Hays CISD, have at least 40% of their students identified as receiving free/reduced lunch.
 The intended program beneficiaries are students who experience difficulties mastering the state academic achievement standards.
-Title I, Part A (TI) funds are to be expended for programs, activities, and strategies that are scientifically based on research and meet needs (identified in the campus’ comprehensive needs assessment process) that are listed in the Campus Improvement Plan.
-On Title I campuses, Title I, Part A funds can be used for activities that are part of the Campus Improvement Plan to improve student performance and upgrade the entire educational program.
-On a schoolwide program (SWP), the amount of Title I, Part A funding on the campus must be supplemental.
-Because Hays CISD is a multiple-attendance district, the TI Schoolwide campuses are served in rank order in order of low-income percentage, with per pupil allocations tiered based on need of services, as indicated on the Every Student Succeeds Act Application.
+Title I campuses each maintain a comprehensive needs assessment and campus improvement plan, that was developed with parents, community members, teachers, principals and other school leaders, so that all students are provided opportunities to meet the challenging State academic standards.
+Because Hays CISD is a multiple-attendance district, the TI Schoolwide campuses are served in rank order of order of low-income percentage, with a formula based, per pupil allocation.

 The Title I Schoolwide campuses in Hays CISD include: